calebdwilliams/templiteral/README.md

 Templiteral exports a `Component` abstract class that provides a significant boilerplate for building custom elements.
 By utilizing the built-in static getter `boundAttributes` which returns an array of property names, you will keep your attribute and property vaules in sync.

+If a bound attribute is a boolean value, the component supports a static getter `booleanAttributes`.
+Note that all boolean attributes must also be bound attributes.

+If an attribute is also set inside the static `boundProps` array, it will be reflected inside the component itself.
+The state, property and attribute will all be bound together.
+A change to one will be reflected in the others.

-In addition, `Component` adds a static getter for a render method (`renderer`) which will be called when any bound attribute changes.
+In addition, `Component`'s render method will be called when any bound attribute changes.
 Along with the renderer, a new element method, `html` serves as an alias for `this.templiteral()`:

 [See this demo on CodePen.](https://codepen.io/calebdwilliams/pen/qyOGJO?editors=1010#0)